sf105/refactoring-golf/README.md

 `https://github.com/sf105/refactoring-golf`

-_Refactoring Golf_ is a game designed to stretch your refactoring muscles and tp get you to explore your IDE to see what's really possible using shortcuts and automation.
+_Refactoring Golf_ is a game designed to stretch your refactoring muscles and to get you to explore your IDE to see what's really possible using shortcuts and automation.

 This repository contains multiple versions of a simple class to calculate tax on a payslip.